seanjkk/co2-emissions-project/README.md

 ### Objectives

-- Use Pandas to prepare the dataset for analysis
+- Clean, manipulate and analyze the dataset using the Pandas library in Python
 - Create graphs using Matplotlib
-- Create an interactive Tableau dashboard
+- Create an interactive dashboard using Tableau